-Dr. Jim Little, Jr., is a Jackson Hole native and local physician at St. John's Medical Center Family Health & Urgent Care Clinic.
+Dr. Jim Little, Jr., is a Jackson Hole native and local physician at St. John's Health & Urgent Care Clinic.
 Here, Dr. Little answers your questions about high altitude health issues and shares tips on the prevention and treatment of Jackson Hole's most common health concerns .

 How Can I Prepare for High-Altitude Conditions in Jackson Hole?

-Most people will adapt relatively well to the altitude on the valley floor, which is 6,300 feet above sea level.
-The people who tend to have the biggest trouble often have other medical problems with their hearts or lungs.
-Even healthy visitors can occasionally get into trouble with the altitude during an activity like mountain climbing or skiing where additional elevation is gained.
+Most people will adapt relatively well to the altitude on the valley floor in Jackson Hole, which is around 6,300 feet above sea level.
+The people who tend to have the biggest trouble often have preexisting medical problems, especially obstructive sleep apnea, high blood pressure, heart failure, heart disease, pulmonary hypertension or chronic lung conditions.
+Even healthy visitors can occasionally have issues with the altitude during activity.

 What Does Altitude Sickness Feel Like?